-As stated in the Inception Report, the assessment focused not only on relevant documents and meetings with the project partners, policy makers (Ministries) and intermediaries (service providers), but also on interviews with the target group itself (PWID) to gather first-hand information on clients' living conditions, their satisfaction with the services provided (and the service providers' staff), needs, and recommendations for service improvement.
+As stated in the Inception Report, the assessment focused not only on relevant documents and meetings with the project partners, policy makers (ministries) and intermediaries (service providers).
+The consultants also visited several sites, as well as the warehouse where methadone is stored in Pristina, the site in Prizren.
+Interviews were also conducted with the target group itself (PWID) to gather first-hand information on clients' living conditions, their satisfaction with the services provided (and the service providers' staff), needs, and recommendations for service improvement.